slatedocs/slate/source/includes/_websocket_api.md

 Private channels require clients to authenticate.

 ## Margins
-Channel provides updates for margin blocked for different assets, these updates are provided only on change of margin.
+This channel provides updates on wallet balances.
+Updates are sent for a specific asset whenever there is a change in wallet balances and margins for that asset.

 > Margins Sample